 In 1943, after being released from internment, but with the war still in full swing, Werner returned to England.
 He lived there for over three decades, before returning to Australia in the early 1970s to take up a post as a lecturer in sociology at La Trobe University – this time with his second wife, Mary Zobel, and her children, Daniel, Imogen and Justin.

 Justin remembers those first years with Werner as difficult.
 His own father, Andrew Zobel, was from a wealthy Dresden family.
-Though Jewish, Andrew’s grandfather's work as a lawyer with prominent Nazi clients meant the family was largely shielded until the late 1930s.
-It was at that time that Andrew fled with his mother to England.
+In the late 1930s, Andrew fled with his mother to England.
 She was interned on the Isle of Man, while he was sent to Canada to be interned.

 Andrew's premature death shattered his wife, Mary, and for Justin, who was born after his father's death, Andrew became a ghostly presence.
 ‘My mother idolised him after his death,’ remembers Justin, which, some years later, made it difficult for Werner to be accepted as his stepfather.
 This was the first time, says Justin, that it was clear that Andrew’s ghost was unreal.